Welcome to the blog

 Glad midsommar!
 Midsummer in Sweden is an old tradition.
 Swedes often joke about it being our unofficial national day.
 Midsummer was first documented in Sweden in the year 1555.
 At the time it was celebrated with dancing in the light of bonfires in the fields or in the town squares.

-You might think that Midsummer has pre-Christian roots.
+It might seem like the Swedish Midsummer has pre-Christian roots.
 There is no evidence for that.
-For centuries, the Swedish Midsummer’s Day was celebrated on the Nativity of Saint John the ...
+For centuries, the Swedish Midsummer’s Day was celebrated on the ...

 Maybe you have seen the word torp, croft, in your Swedish genealogy.
 An ancestor may have been a crofter, torpare.
 Or your ancestor was a soldier and lived at a soldier’s croft, soldattorp.
 But what is a Swedish croft?